 Always remember to put a knot at the end of the abseil line, it’s a good habit to get into, especially if you can’t fully see the end of rope touch the ground.
 For example, near the Ghost slab in Dalkey is a common area for instructors to set up abseils and the last metre or so is out of sight from the top.

 By tying an overhand knot on a large bight of rope, we can connect the anchors quickly and simply, to set up a personal abseil.

 This also uses up less gear.
 In fact, if you have good quality threads at the top of the crag, like in Ballyryan, this set up can be made entirely from the rope, using no slings, nuts or carabiners.
-If you haven’t practiced this already, its worth doing so for development, just dont try it for the first time on your assessment!
+If you haven’t practised this already, it’s worth doing so for development, just don’t try it for the first time on your assessment!

 The main disadvantage is that we throw all our static cable over the edge.
 This could lead to our slack rope on the bottom of the crag getting damaged, dirtied or in the way of other crag users.

 We could prevent this by building our system “backwards”, finishing our system somewhere in the middle of the rope, but this would possibly be more time consuming and frustrating as it would be trickier to adjust when finished.

 I would be more inclined to use set up B at a crag like The Prow at Fairhead, where I’ll need every inch of my abseil rope to get to the bottom of the crag.